SiegeEngineers/aoe2cm2/README.md

 action is not broadcasted.

 ### Validations for all actions:
+- `VLD_000`: Draft is currently expecting actions
-- `VLD_000`: Acting user is supposed to act according to preset
+- `VLD_001`: Acting user is supposed to act according to preset
-- `VLD_001`: Action is expected according to preset
+- `VLD_002`: Action is expected according to preset

 ### Validations for PICKs:
 - `VLD_100`: Civilisation has not been banned globally before